 I don’t care for irises or daffodils, so I don’t plant them.
 All the flowers I grow are for my personal use and enjoyment, so I am not going to spend my flower dollars on something that I don’t really love.

 When to Buy

-Buy your fall bulbs and corms that are safe to plant in your zone, in the summer, and plant when they arrive in the fall.
+Buy your fall bulbs and corms that are safe to plant in your zone, in the late summer and early fall, and plant when they arrive in the fall.

 It’s a good idea to buy high-quality tubers, bulbs, corms and seeds from reputable growers, but in all honesty I’ve never had a problem growing from the varieties I’ve bought at Walmart, Peavey Mart and Vesey’s.
 A special note for dahlias specifically, you need to start planning in the summer of what varieties you want to add in your garden, as certain varieties can be hard to track down and sell out fast.
 I will give a list of growers and resources to buy from at the end of this post.
 You order a lot of your dahlia tubers in the fall to secure your list and then pay for them from growers in the spring when they have their inventories.

 We have a very short 100 day-ish growing season in Alberta, so it’s recommended to start sowing seeds indoors 4-6 weeks before the last frost.
 I don’t have fancy lights and heating pads and a lot of the things that are required to get certain seeds going…so I just plant directly in my garden and hope for the best.
 I started my first zinnias inside last year and they are known for not transplanting well, and I proved that theory.
 Only about 10% survived the move outside and the ones I planted direct grew much faster and stronger not having to deal with transplant shock.